 Dateline: Uxbridge, Massachusetts

 It was an ordinary day.
-A sunny day.
-Autumn in southern New England.
+A sunny day in southern New England.
 Cool.
-Crispy.
+Almost crisp.
 The leaves had changed and shone bright yellow and orange.
+Autumn.
 The best time of the year.

 An ordinary day.
-Except, we ran out of half-and-half and tragedy struck the town.
+Except, we ran out of half-and-half.

 I was in the middle of a book — I usually am — so I didn’t pay a lot of attention as Garry went out.
 Not a big deal.
-Get the half-and-half, pick up something for dinner.
-He came back a couple of hours later.
-It had taken rather longer than an errand of this type should take.
+Just half-and-half.
+Maybe pick up something for dinner.
+He came back a couple of hours later, a bit longer than an errand like this should take.
 Garry looked amused.
-Bemused.
+Maybe bemused.

 “There is shock and confusion in downtown Uxbridge, today,” he announced.